johanWP/apimongodb/readme.md

 ## Using the API

 ### HTTP Verbs
-This project works as a demo for a To-Do list app, with basic CRUD and filter functionality.

 | HTTP METHOD | POST            | GET       | PUT         | DELETE |
 | ----------- | --------------- | --------- | ----------- | ------ |